Fenqihu Old Street: Bentos, Bamboo & Fireflies in Alishan Region

 The middle section of Fenqihu Old Street, which starts if you go right when going down the staircase from the train station, is a covered section.

-Little shops inside sell a variety of local herbs, seeds, nuts, teas, dried fruits, edible plants, jelly drinks, and super delicious Alishan wasabi – both fresh and in jars to take home (I stocked up!)
+Little shops inside sell a variety of local herbs, seeds, nuts, teas, dried fruits, edible plants, jelly drinks, and super delicious Alishan wasabi – both fresh and in jars to take home, and really excellent wasabi salt.
+I stocked up!

 Some bins filled with fresh wasabi roots, various herbs for sale on a shelf behind them, and a boy in the background looking at the products